 “Ain’t no sunshine when she’s gone” Bill Withers (There is no sunshine)

 “The feeling is gone, only you and I” Ultravox, Vienna.
-Should be you and me.
+(The feeling is gone, only you and me)

 “The way I are” – Timbaland (The way I am)

 “You and me could write a Bad Romance” – Lady Gaga (You and I)

 “They said you was high class, that was just a lie” – Elvis (They said you were high class)

 IF IT’S BAD GRAMMAR, WHY DON’T THESE LYRICS SOUND ODD?

 The main thing to note is that it’s still possible to be understood even if your grammar is bad – it’s all about context.
 These lyrics aren’t trying to look professional or present a perfect view of the artist.
 The slight idiosyncrasies of their grammar patterns tells something about them.

 When Elvis says ‘You ain’t nothin’ but a hound-dog’, his double-negative isn’t taken at face value, but rather understood in the context of his country drawl.
 His bad grammar also reflects his bad-boy reputation.